outerbase/astra-ui/README.md

 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Inter:400,500,600,700&display=swap" />
 ```

-That said, we recommend hosting this file yourself.
-See `src/pages/index.astro` for an example.
+We recommend hosting all of your dependencies yourself.
+See `src/pages/index.astro` for an example including Inter via [NPM](https://www.npmjs.com).

 ### NPM Modules

-#### Include the prebuilt, bundled version via NPM
+#### How to include the prebuilt +bundled version via NPM

 _In your terminal, type_